boussadjra/vueye-table/README.md

 ```

-In main.js `@vue/composition-api` plugin to make work with Vue.js 2 :
+In main.js add `@vue/composition-api` plugin to make work with Vue.js 2 :

 ```js